 You won’t usually be able to remortgage or do a product transfer within the first six months of taking out your mortgage, but you have the choice to switch mortgages at any point after that.

-There are no set rules about how often, or even whether you should switch your mortgage deal at all.
-The best time to do it is typically when your current deal comes to an end, or when it otherwise makes financial sense to do so.
+The best time to remortgage is typically when your current deal comes to an end, or when it otherwise makes financial sense to do so.
+You may wish to seek advice from a mortgage broker to make sure switching your mortgage is the best option for you.

 Find out about other mortgages